smartkek/dai-insured/README.md

 ## What's next for DAI Insured

-Integrate the "insurance mechanics in the MakerDAO itself.
+Integrate the insurance mechanics in the MakerDAO itself.
-This would allow the Saver to operate in a single step without requiring additional capital, temporarily going above the liquidation ration (within one transaction).
+This would allow the Saver to operate in a single step without requiring additional capital, bypassing the collaterization ratio requirements.

+DAI Insured is a simple enough protocol to be formally verified (Maker DAO is formally verified).
+This would allow DAI Insured to adhere to the security standards of the DAI ecosystem.

 The user might want to be sure that the Saver would performed as advertised.
 We may introduce penalties in addition to rewards to motivate the required behavior.